Broke-Developers/File-Type-Based-Structure/README.md

 ### schemas
 <img src="https://github.com/user-attachments/assets/29da70d3-9a77-4ffc-82ae-2bfa688e899c" width="20px" height="20px"/>
 Intended for data validation schemas.
-Schema is a function, object, or class that is used for validation of data between layers!
+Schema is a function, object, or class that is used for validation of data between layers. <br/>

 <br/>